hassani0393/checklist/gitlab-migration.md

-# Gitlab Migration from 12.x version to 13.x Version
+# Gitlab Migration to 13.x Version
 ## Steps
 1. Take a snapshot of the current and the fresh gitlab machines for further recovery in case of failure.
 2. Take backup from gitlab in the form of a tar archive.